textadventures/quest/docs/important_attributes.md

 The look and description attributes
 ------------------------------------

-These are the descriptios the player will see.
+These are the descriptions the player will see.
 The "look" attribute is used when the player examines an object.
 The "description" is seen when the player enters a room.
 Both can be a string or a script.